Hotel No-Show Cost Calculator

 No-show cost = No-shows × ADR × (1 - marginal cost %)

-Marginal cost is the small operational cost of selling the room (housekeeping, amenities).
-Typically 8-15% of ADR.
+Marginal cost is the variable operational cost of selling the room: housekeeping labour, amenities, laundry, and room-linked energy.

 Worked example